saiffardin/movie-search-portal/README.md

 ---

 ### [SingleSwiperMovie.js](./src/Components/SingleSwiperMovie/SingleSwiperMovie.js) <span id="SingleSwiperMovie"></span> :
-The look-and-design of every movie card in the landing page is determine by this component.
+The look-and-design of every movie card in the landing page is developed with this component.

 ---